Top 10 Ghost Towns in The World

 Pyramiden in Svalbard norway ghost towns

-Extreme temperatures and a short-lived existence, this is how we can describe Pyramiden, a Norwegian town from the archipelago of Svalbard.
+Extreme temperatures and a short-lived existence are how we can describe Pyramiden, a Norwegian town from the archipelago of Svalbard.

-This coal-mining town was first founded by Sweden n 1910 then sold to the Soviet Union in 1927.
+This coal-mining town was first founded by Sweden in 1910 and then sold to the Soviet Union in 1927.

 It had everything the settlement needed, including a bust of Lenin.
-However, and as many natural resources do, the mine was exhausted and the town deserted.
+However, as many natural resources do, the mine was exhausted, and the town deserted.

-But not completely: we can still find the world’s northernmost piano that was left there when the town shut down completely in 1998.
+But not wholly: we can still find the world’s northernmost piano left when the town shut down entirely in 1998.

 Travel tip: You can visit this ghost town and enter its buildings (with permission only).
-To get there, take a boat trip from the city of Longyearbyen to Pyramiden.
+To get there, take a boat trip from Longyearbyen to Pyramiden.

 Herculaneum ,Naples Italy ghost towns

-Herculaneum’s story is pretty close to that of Pompeii, since they were both destroyed by the same eruption.
+Herculaneum’s story is close to Pompeii’s since the same eruption destroyed them.

-This wealthy coastal town was completely buried by Mount Vesuvius in the summer of the A.D.
-79. Taking with it its 4,000-5,000 inhabitants at that time, it is today an incredible archeological site that fascinates anyone who visits it.
+This wealthy coastal town was entirely buried by Mount Vesuvius in the summer of A.D.
+79. With its 4,000-5,000 inhabitants at that time, it is today an incredible archeological site that fascinates anyone who visits it.

-Travel tip: If you’re traveling alone, get to Ercolano (Herculaneum) by train.
-Take the line that goes from Naplesand goes to Sorrento (it also stops at Pompeii).
+Travel tip: If traveling alone, get to Ercolano (Herculaneum) by train.
+Take the line from Naples and go to Sorrento (it also stops at Pompeii).
 Guided tours are also available to visit the place.

 Kayakoy Fethiye turkey ghost towns

-What was once home for a community of almost 10,000 inhabitants has been since the end of the Greco-Turkish war a ghost town.
+What was once home to a community of almost 10,000 inhabitants has been a ghost town since the end of the Greco-Turkish war.

-After the war had ended in 1923, the Turkish village of Kayaköy had been emptied of its inhabitants in a population exchange to make sure each country had citizens of one religion.
-Today, the deserted ruins of the village are preserved as a historic site.
+After the war ended in 1923, the Turkish village of Kayaköy was emptied of its inhabitants in a population exchange to ensure each country had citizens of one religion.
+Today, the deserted ruins of the town are preserved as a historic site.

-Travel tip: You can go trekking in the Fethiye Mountains and get a full view of the Kayaköy.
+Travel tip: You can trek in the Fethiye Mountains and get a full view of the Kayaköy.

 bhangarh rajasthan india ghost towns